 What makes an effective TCFD report?

-The task force recommends that climate-related financial information be provided in organizations’ mainstream financial filings, where they have parity of esteem with other financial and accounting data.
+The task force recommends that organizations include climate-related financial information in their mainstream financial filings, where they have parity of esteem with other financial and accounting data.

 How are companies implementing TCFD?